Jon Batiste: 2022-2023: American Symphony and World Music Radio

-American Symphony

 On September 22, 2022, Batiste conducted the premiere of his composition American Symphony at Carnegie Hall, New York.
 A review in Variety concluded: "It wasn't just the story of America, and its collage-like charms and vices.
 This was also Batiste's story, and he made a handsome orchestral debut of that story at Carnegie Hall, in a truly shining hour."

 In 2023, Batiste was featured in the documentary film American Symphony, directed by Matthew Heineman, executive produced by Barack and Michelle Obama, which records the process of Batiste composing his first symphony, while his wife, Suleika Jaouad, suffers the return of her leukemia.